Automorphisms of Abelian Varieties and Principal Polarizations: Programmatically Computing Principal Polarizations of Abelian Varieties over

+We begin with a representation of our abelian variety as $A := \C^g/\Pi\Z^{2g}$.
 Then $\Lambda$ is the associated lattice spanned by the columns of $\Pi$.
 Thus, we have a distinguished basis for the homology of $A$, corresponding to the columns of $\Pi$.
-We present the most naive algorithm possible.

 \textbf{Algorithm:} Compute many principal polarizations on a given abelian variety $A$.

 \textit{Input:} An abelian variety $A := \C^g/\Pi\Z^{2g}$, where $\Lambda$ is the associated lattice to the period matrix $\Pi$. \n $\text{}$ $ $\textit{Output:} Many principal polarizations on $A$. \begin{enumerate}